Gluten-Free Slow Cooker Party Meatballs

 Meatballs are the perfect party food.
 They’re savory and delicious and can easily be eaten in one bite.
 And these gluten-free crockpot meatballs are a new take on a traditional party appetizer.

-• Made from scratch and cooks in the slow cooker
+• Made from scratch and cooked in the slow cooker.

 Since you’ll be using gluten-free breadcrumbs in the homemade meatballs, I would definitely not skip this first step.
 Combine your milk and egg and whisk to mix well.
 Then pour the egg mixture over your breadcrumbs and stir until all the breadcrumbs are covered.